-Join Adam Wilbert for an in-depth discussion in this video Creating a main menu, part of Access 2013: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Creating a main menu, part of Access 2013: Forms and Reports.

 - The forms that we've looked at so far…have all been linked to a data source…and pulled records from our database's tables.…But forms don't always have to interact with data.…They can be standalone elements…that provide interactivity for our end users.…In other words, a form can simply be a blank area…where you can group buttons and capture user intent…to help them navigate the database.…When used appropriately,…these types of navigation-centric forms…can completely remove any need for your users to dig around…in the navigation pane over here on the left.…You can control exactly what your users have access to and,…often more importantly, what they don't have access to.…